Company Registration Online in India | Filing Done in 7-10 Days

 Certificate

-A Certificate of Incorporation is the most vital document for a company; it is indisputable legal evidence of the existence of a company, based upon which it can open a bank account of its own, enter into contracts, and operate its business
+The Certificate of Incorporation is the most important document for a company; it is the legal proof of its existence, allowing it to open a bank account, enter into contracts, and conduct business.

 Compliances

-After incorporating your company in India, it is mandatory to file the post-registration compliances.
-It is properly based on the chosen business structure.
-However, mandatory post-registration compliances are:-
+After incorporating your company in India, it's necessary to file post-registration compliances.
+This depends on the specific business structure chosen.
+However, the following are the essential post-registration compliances:

 2. Director’s KYC: DIR-3KYC form should be filed every year for updating the information of the directors/partners.